jlsemi/smartsnmp/doc/how-to-write-mib-group.md

 MIB group examples are shown in `mibs` directory.
 It is noted that each group should be the bottom node in the mib tree as convention.
 Nested groups are not allowed in our examples.
-A group is represented by a Lua table which is the first class data structure in Lua and will be returned by the mib file when loaded.
+A group is represented by a Lua table as the first class data structure in Lua and will be returned by the mib file when loaded.

     local sysGroup = {